paul-peek77/Established-Source-Generator/README.md

-## Established Source System
+## The Established Source System

-#### The Established Source System is a cross‑platform utility for generating a complete, text‑based manifest of a project directory.
+#### A cross‑platform utility for generating a complete, text‑based manifest of a project directory.
 The manifest captures file paths, readable content, and structural information in a standardized format suitable for archival, analysis, and reconstruction.

 ---